Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Introduction

-To address these challenges, we propose a deep learning-based semi-automated primer design approach.
-This method overcomes many issues researchers currently face, eliminates gene length limitations, and provides more precise primer generation for organism variants.
-The result is a streamlined, more reliable primer design process particularly valuable for detecting emerging variants.
+To address these challenges, we propose a deep-learning-based, semi-automated primer design approach.
+Our method is designed to reduce manual screening, scale to long sequences, and generate more discriminative primers for closely related variants.
+This yields a streamlined and more robust workflow, which is particularly valuable for the detection of emerging pathogens and rapidly evolving viral lineages.